 Prayer and meditation, a time to reflect, emptying yourself and your thoughts is the only path to health.
 It is the only way for lowering high blood pressure naturally.
-De-stressing is so important in our world that is always under pressure.
+De-stressing is so important in our world where we are always under pressure.

 When you take time for yourself, use prayer, meditation, breath work, yoga, meditative walks and affirmations.
-There are so many ways to re-connect with what is real, true and meaningful.
-My web site and my Body Window newsletter, are loaded with information to help you.
+There are so many ways to reconnect with what is real, true and meaningful.
+My web site is loaded with information to help you.

-you are pre-hypertensive or have Stage I hypertension, always ask your
+you have Stage I or Stage II hypertension, always ask your

 doctor to try behavioral measures first.
 These would include losing weight, maintaining a healthy diet, reducing salt intake, non-stressful aerobic exercise, limiting your alcohol intake, quitting smoking and practicing all the body-mind techniques that I teach on this website.